rutgerw/sma_api/README.md

 This gem provides an API for the web interface of SMA inverters.

-The gem is in early development and should not be considered stable.
-Everything might change.
+The gem is not under active development but I will maintain it.

 ## Supported inverters

-This gem has been developed using a SMA Sunny Boy 3.0 (SB3.0-1AV-41 902).
+This gem has been developed using a SMA Sunny Boy 3.0 (SB3.0-1AV-41).
-Firmware version is 3.10.18.R
+Firmware version is 4.0.55.R

 It will probably work with other SMA products that have a recent firmware.
 But it has not been tested.